eberkain/Kerbpit/README.txt

 # Kerbpit

-This is a project to build a KSP simpit
+This is a project to build a KSP desktop simpit
+  The general idea is to build custom kOS scripts to control throttle and steering All other systems are manually controlled via tactile switches kOS scripts are used to monitor ship systems and generate manuvre nodes The main game window should see minimal use to the point where it can simply display a camera view

 Kerbpit.ahk is an AutoHotKey script that is used to interface custom controllers KSP Controls can be bound to direct in-game actions